-- Future productivity improvements in a valuation are usually reflected with the expenses incurred in projects put in place to generate these productivity improvements. - There may be an expectation of lower unit expenses in the future.
-The actuary reflects the lower unit expenses in the valuation if management has a clear plan to reduce unit expenses and a prior history of successfully reducing unit expenses.
-Future expense reductions are assumed for only a temporary period (see section 250). - The valuation assumes a going concern, unless the circumstances of the insurer specifically dictate otherwise. - In some circumstances, the current base of business may be significantly different than the base of business used in the expense study.
-The actuary may use unit expenses at each future date that are different than unit expenses coming from the expense study. - The best estimate expense assumption covers the total maintenance expenses. - Expenses reflected in the valuation are co-ordinated with accounting provisions, (an example is provided in section 250).
+- Future productivity improvements in a valuation are usually reflected with the expenses incurred in projects put in place to generate these productivity improvements; - There may be an expectation of lower unit expenses in the future.
+The actuary reflects the lower unit expenses in the valuation it ranagement has a clear plan to reduce unit expenses and a prior vistory of successfully reducing unit expenses.
+Future expense reductions are assumed for only a temporary period (see section 250); - The valuation assumes a going concern, the circumstances of the insurer specifically dictate otherwise: - In some circumstances, the current base of cusiness may be significantly different than the base of business used in the expense study.
+The actuary use unit expenses at each future one that are different than unit expenses coming from the expense study. - The best estimate expense as umption covers the total maintenance expenses; and - Expenses reflected in the valuation are coordinated with accounting provisions (a example is provided in Appendix C).

-320 START-UP OPERATIONS AND EXPENSE OVERRUNS
+320 START-UP TARATIO'S AND EXPENSE OVERRUNS

-For start-up operations, current unit expenses tend to over estimate the GAAP policy liabilities.
-In setting the long-term best estimate unit expense assumption, one considers the business plan, and the expenses incurred in other lines of business or similar lines of business in the industry.
+For start-up operations, current unit expenses tend to overestimate the GAAP policy liabilities.
+In setting the long-term best estimate unit expense assumption, the actuary considers the business plan, and the expenses incurred in other lines of business or similar lines of business in the industry.
 Similar situations may occur in mature blocks of business.
-An example might arise where two blocks were sharing expenses.
-After the sale of one block of business, there may be a temporary increase in the unit expenses of the remaining block.
+An example might arise where two blocks were sharing expenses: after the sale of one block of business, there may be a temporary increase in the unit expenses of the remaining block.